siavashserver/neonrvm/README.md

 *Returns*
 - `NEONRVM_SUCCESS`: After successful execution.
 - `NEONRVM_INVALID_Px`: When facing erroneous parameters.
-- `NEONRVM_LAPACKE_ERROR`: When LAPACKE fails to perform factorization or solve equations.
+- `NEONRVM_LAPACK_ERROR`: When LAPACK fails to perform factorization or solve equations.
 - `NEONRVM_MATH_ERROR`: When `NaN` or `∞` numbers show up in the calculations.